kguyer/Posts/README.md

 # Posts Project

-This app lets you create, edit, or delete posts and make comments if you are signed in.
-I used the devise gem to add the sign in function.
-If you are not signed in you can see the posts and make comments.
-The edit and delete links will be hidden unless you sign in.
+### Features
+While signed in:
+- Users can create, edit, and delete posts
+- Users can create and delete comments

+While signed out:
+- Users can view posts and create comments

 ### Ruby Version
-This uses version 3.2.2.
+3.2.2.
 Use `ruby -v` to see your system version

 ### Rails version
-This uses version 7.0.5.
+7.0.5.
 Use `rails -v` to see your system version

+### Devise Gem Version
+4.9

+### Database
+Postgresql

 ### Setup
 1. Clone the repo `git clone https://github.com/kguyer/Posts`